You are here

 Legal requirements

-Some basic requirements pertaining to the environmental and health impacts of construction products and the built environment are set out in the Building Codes in conjunction with the Technical Building Rules.
+Some basic requirements for the environmental and health impacts of construction products and buildings are set out in the Building Codes in conjunction with the Technical Building Rules.
 These include, in particular:

 • Annex 8 'Requirements for construction works in relation to health protection (ABG)' of the Model Administrative Provisions – Technical Building Rules*